douglasjfm/JPGPusher/README.md

 ## Sample code using OPENCV

-This example shows how to stream the webcam using JPGPusher:
+This example shows how to stream the webcam over http using JPGPusher:

 ```c++
 #include <string.h> // memcpy